Make sure to follow us on Facebook and Twitter to get the latest updates.

 - The number of accepted Creative Writing projects: 76 out of 188 submissions (41% acceptance rate)

 - The number of accepted Robotics projects: 46 out of 82 submissions (56% acceptance rate)

 - The number of accepted Music projects: 26 out of 39 submissions (66% acceptance rate)

 - The number of accepted Business projects: 18 out of 47 submissions (38% acceptance rate)

 WHAT IS NEXT?
 PLEASE FOLLOW THE STEPS!

 ALL FINALISTS MUST LOGIN TO THE APPLICATION SYSTEM TO PROVIDE THE FOLLOWING:

 - Fill out all participant information (enter each participant’s personal information).
 Participant refers to the individuals who will come to present IN ADDITION TO supervisors (parent, teacher, or relative).
 Supervisor information can be different from what was submitted during the application process.

-- For each individual who is listed as a participant (again, this includes supervisors), you must pay a non-refundable fee of $60 in order to complete your registration.
-We must receive your payment before May 21st, 2017 in order to reserve a room for you.
+- For each individual who is listed as a participant (again, this includes supervisors), you must pay a registration fee of $125 in order to complete your registration.
+We must receive your payment before May 1st, 2018 in order to reserve a room for you.

 - NEW!!
-If you choose to attend NYC/DC trip, we have a new service: One way bus services from JFK airport (NY) to Oswego for $60.
-The bus will leave JFK at 7pm on June 12th, at a designated terminal and will take only for those registered and paid for it.
-This service is only for those who will attend the NYC/DC trip with us, since we will drop them at JFK at the end of the trip.
+If you choose to attend one of the Boston/NYC/DC trips, we have a new service: One-way bus services from JFK airport (NY) to Oswego for $75.
+The busses will leave JFK between noon and 7pm on June 11th, at a designated terminal.
+You must be registered and paid for this pick up service since seats are limited.
+This service is only for those who will attend the GENIUS trips with us, since we will drop them at JFK at the end of the trips.